James Taiclet: Business career

 Taiclet first worked in the private sector as a management consultant at McKinsey & Co. from July 1991 to February 1996.
 He then joined Pratt & Whitney as vice president of engine services until 1999, and was then president of Honeywell Aerospace Services until 2001.

 In 2001, American Tower recruited Taiclet for the role of chief operating officer.
 He was named chief executive officer of American Tower in October 2003 after the departure of Steven B. Dodge, and was selected as chairman in February 2004.
 He remained as CEO and on the board of American Tower until 2020.

 In 2018, Taiclet joined the board of directors of Lockheed Martin.

 In June 2020, Taiclet was named as CEO of Lockheed Martin, succeeding Marillyn Hewson.
 He was named chairman of the company in March 2021.

-On Feb.
-16, China placed two companies, Lockheed Martin Corporation and Raytheon Missiles & Defense, on its unreliable entities list as they sold arms to Taiwan, banning them from engaging in China-related import or export activities and making new investments in China.
+On February 16, 2023, China placed two companies, Lockheed Martin Corporation and Raytheon Missiles & Defense, on its unreliable entities list as they sold arms to Taiwan, banning them from engaging in China-related import or export activities and making new investments in China.
 Senior executives of the two companies, including Taiclet, have since then been prohibited from entering China, as well as working, staying and residing in China.

 Other memberships

-While he was CEO of American Tower, Taiclet and his wife supported the Newton-Wellesley Hospital Charitable Foundation as well as the Charles River Center.
-He also serves on the board of the Brigham and Women's Hospital as a trustee.

-Taiclet hold memberships on the boards of various non-profits and NGOs such as the Council on Foreign Relations, Catalyst.org, the U.S.-India Business Council, the U.S.-India Strategic Partnership Forum, and has attended the World Economic Forum.
-He is also a member of The Business Council.
+Taiclet holds memberships on the boards of various non-profits and NGOs.
+He serves on the Council on Foreign Relations board and is co-chair of the Council's Task Force on Economic Security.
+He is on the board of directors for Mass General Brigham, is an associate fellow of the American Institute of Aeronautics and Astronautics and is a member of The Business Council.
+He has also attended the World Economic Forum.

+While he was CEO of American Tower, Taiclet and his wife supported the Newton-Wellesley Hospital Charitable Foundation and the Charles River Center.

 Recognition

+Taiclet is a two-time Wash100 recipient, earning the award in 2021 and 2022.
 From 2013 to 2018, Taiclet was named to Harvard Business Reviews list of "Best-Performing CEOs" in the World.